Towards practical secure delegated quantum computing with semi-classical light: Introduction

 However, as in~\cite{Dunjko2012}, an attenuated laser pulse necessarily leaks more information about the client's secret key compared to a single qubit.
 This is due to the fact that the state of the laser pulse can be described as a redundant encoding of the single qubit state containing the secret key.
 Taking a simplifying assumption, we can overestimate the information leakage by considering that any multi-photon component in the input laser completely leaks the polarisation information.
 We therefore need to suppress this information leakage in a way which meshes nicely together with the qubit generation technique described above.
 Fortunately, it is possible to easily switch between generating chains of qubits and GHZ states simply by selectively applying a Hadamard operation on the quantum spin.
 The full protocol then generates chains of encrypted GHZ states instead of chains of single qubits.
 Each qubit in the GHZ states is generated with a different random polarisation angle.
 The result is a chain of encrypted GHZ states whose encryption key is the sum of the polarisation angles.
 Each GHZ state can easily be collapsed into a single qubit while preserving the encryption key via measurements on all qubits but one in the GHZ state in the $\ket{\pm}$ basis, thus recovering the chain of single qubits used for the rest of the blind protocol.
 Intuitively, the server can learn the final encryption key of a given qubit only if all the angles used to generate the corresponding GHZ state have leaked.
 Therefore the final leakage probability is suppressed exponentially in the number of qubits per GHZ state.

 This protocol exploits low-intensity lasers $\ket{\alpha}$ which generally have a non-negligible vacuum component, $|\bra{0}\ket{\alpha}|^2$.
-In that case, even with an honest server and without other sources of photon loss, the quantum emitter sometimes cannot emit a photonic qubit.
+In that case, even with an honest server and without other sources of photon loss before or after emission, the quantum emitter sometimes cannot emit a photonic qubit.
 Our protocol accounts for this scenario by introducing a threshold on the number of detected photons during the aforementioned collapse of the GHZ states.
-If the losses reported by the server are too high, the client simply aborts.
+If the losses reported by the server after emission are too high, the client simply aborts.

 The end result of the protocol in this simplified example is the state $\frac{1}{\sqrt{2}}(\ket{00} + e^{i\theta}\ket{11})$ for a random angle $\theta$ known only to the client.
 The first qubit corresponds to the quantum emitter's qubit degree of freedom, while the second is the state of the remaining polarisation-encoded photon.
 This gives a lot of flexibility in how the server can use this protocol to construct a larger graph state since the emitter and photon are still entangled.
 The server can easily extend this into a linear cluster state by repeating the protocol, or continue growing this rotated GHZ state so that it has multiple photons available for performing graph fusion operations.